doublej89/StockHawk/README.md

 # StockHawk

-StockHawk is a simple stock tracking app.
+StockHawk is a stock tracking app.
 Upon launch it displays a list of a limited number of stock quotes.
 The quotes are updated every hour.

 If any of the list items are tapped, a line chart appears showing the hour by hour evolution of